Cricket-New Zealand v West Indies - second test scoreboard

-third day of the second test between New Zealand and West Indies
+play on the first day of the second test between New Zealand and

 West Indies won the toss and chose to bowl